Blast Calories With this Living Room Workout

 Living Room Workout – Getting Started

-Getting to the gym sometimes isn’t an option, however you can still get a quick and effective workout in at home or on the road.
+Getting to the gym sometimes isn’t an option, however, you can still get a quick and effective workout at home or on the road.

 Here are a few great exercises that will work and tone every part of your body.

 This exercise is great for getting a rear a la J.Lo or Pippa Middleton.
 Lay on the floor on your back, with your feet up on the edge of the sofa.
 Press into the sofa and lift your hips in the air by squeezing your glutes tight.
 Slowly lower down to complete one rep. Complete 1 set of 24 reps.